 All U.S. registered broker-dealers engaged by foreign broker-dealers to assume the responsibilities of a U.S. registered broker-dealer under the proposed exemption would be subject to the collections of information.
 As discussed above, the Commission estimates that approximately 40 U.S. registered broker-dealers would act under Exemption (A)(1) for foreign broker-dealers relying on the exemption provided by paragraph (a)(3)(iii)(A)(1) of the proposed rule and that approximately 18 U.S. registered brokerdealers would act under Exemption (A)(2).
-Therefore, the Commission estimates that a total of approximately 58 U.S. registered broker-dealers would have to comply with the collection of information requirements in proposed paragraphs (a)(3)(iii)(B) and (D).182
+Therefore, the Commission estimates that a total of approximately 58 U.S. registered broker-dealers would have to comply with the collection of information requirements in proposed paragraphs (a)(3)(iii)(B) and (\overline{D}).
+182

 As discussed above, the Commission estimates that each of the 40 U.S. registered broker-dealers that would serve under Exemption (A)(1) for affiliated foreign broker-dealers under the proposed rule would do so for an average of 10 foreign broker-dealers.
 The Commission also estimates that each such foreign broker-dealer would have an average of 5 foreign associated persons engaged in business under the proposed rule.
-Therefore, proposed paragraphs (a)(3)(iii)(B) and (D) would require each U.S. registered brokerdealer acting under Exemption (A)(1) to obtain and record a total of 50 consents to service of process from foreign associated persons and 10 consents to service of process from foreign brokerdealers.
+Therefore, proposed paragraphs (a)(3)(iii)(B) and (D) would require each U.S. registered brokerdealer acting under Exemption (A)(1) to obtain and record a total of 50 consents to service of process from foreign associated persons and 10 consents to service of process from foreign brokerapproximately 16.67 foreign broker-dealers.

-As discussed above, the Commission estimates that each of the 18 U.S. registered broker-dealers that would serve under Exemption (A)(2) for qualified investors would do so for approximately 16.67 foreign brokerdealers.
 Also as discussed above, the Commission estimates that each such foreign broker-dealer would have an average of 5 foreign associated persons engaged in business under the proposed rule.
-Therefore, proposed paragraphs (a)(3)(iii)(B) and (D) would require a U.S. registered broker-dealer acting under Exemption (A)(2) to obtain a total of 83.35 consents to service of process from foreign associated persons and 16.67 consents to service of process from foreign broker-dealers.183
+Therefore, proposed paragraphs (a)(3)(iii)(B) and (D) would require a U.S. registered broker-dealer acting under Exemption (A)(2) to obtain a total of 83.35 consents to service of process from foreign associated persons and 16.67 consents to service of process from foreign broker-dealers.
+183